gulp-cookery/gulp-chef/README.md

 ```

 ### Plain / Inline Function
-Tasks can be plain Javascript functions and be referenced directly, or can be defined inline and be referenced by name.
+Tasks can be plain JavaScript functions and be referenced directly or defined inline anonymously.
 ``` javascript
 function clean(done) {
     del(this.dest.path, done);